 We’ve all had the nightmare scenario.
-You’re on a date that is going great or in an important meeting, and then suddenly, you have to go number two.
+You’re on a date that is going great or in an important meeting, and then suddenly, a bowel movement sneaks up on you.

 Your stomach drops.
 Your butt clenches.
 Beads of sweat form on your forehead.
 God forgive you if you had Chipotle for lunch, or are about to have a shart attack.